 Matt Burgess

-I regularly give public presentations and speak to national and international media on the topics of climate change polarization; climate change economics; long-run scenarios of climate change and economic growth; the relationship between economic growth and fiscal, social, and political unrest; and endangered species conservation.
-Media mentions, popular articles, and recordings of my previous talks can be found at my website, linked below.
+I regularly give public presentations and speak to national and international media on the topics of climate change polarization; free expression and political polarization on college campuses; climate change economics; long-run scenarios of climate change and economic growth; the relationship between economic growth and fiscal, social, and political unrest; and endangered species conservation.
+Media mentions, popular articles, recordings of my previous talks and podcasts, and more information about me and my research group can be found at my website, linked below.

 Event Type :